jofoerster/habitsync/README.md

+# COMING SOON: THIS README IS A WORK IN PROGRESS
 # DEPLOYMENT INSTRUCTIONS AND SETUP GUIDE AS WELL AS PUBLIC DOCKER IMAGES IN PROGRESS AND WILL BE AVAILABLE SOON

 # HabitSync